Forest Hill College: Student Leadership

 Student Leadership - Forest Hill College now runs a program called Leadership Connect, which meets once a week during an hour when other classes have homegroup.
 Students involved in Leadership Connect, drawn from all year levels, participate in a dedicated session to focus on school improvement and student wellbeing.

 During these sessions, leadership students conduct surveys, gather student suggestions, and address any issues raised within the school community.
 They also carry out Connect Visits, visiting homegroups to collect feedback and discuss concerns.
 In addition, leadership students organise and oversee key school events such as assemblies and the annual Basketball Marathon, ensuring student voices are actively represented in the life of the College.

 Leos Club (Former) - The Forest Hill College Leos Club is a student-run organisation affiliated with the Lions Club Nunawading, dedicated to raising funds and supporting charitable causes.
 All proceeds from events are donated to charity.
 The club organises a wide range of activities, including bake sales, BBQs, fun runs, trivia nights, and more.

 The Leos Club is managed by a board of directors, which includes roles such as President, Vice President, Secretary, Treasurer, Activity Director, Fun Director, and Fundraising Director.
 General meetings are held every fortnight, with board meetings held as needed in between.

 In addition to fundraising, the club actively participates in volunteering projects, including clothing, food, and book drives, tree planting, Clean Up Australia Day, and supporting sick children.
 The club operates under the guidance of 2–3 teacher advisors, while remaining fully student-run.

-Tribes - Forest Hill College has four tribes, or houses, named Kookaburra (Blue), Dingo (Red), Wallaby (Yellow), and Crocodile (Green).
-Each tribe has a designated Tribe Captain or leader responsible for guiding their members and overseeing various activities.
+Houses - Forest Hill College has four houses, named Kookaburra (Blue), Dingo (Red), Wallaby (Yellow), and Crocodile (Green).
+Each tribe has a designated House Captain or leader responsible for guiding their members and overseeing various activities.

 Academies

-Academies at Forest Hill College conduct training sessions every morning from approximately 8:00 to 10:00.
-Programs are led by professional coaches, including some from the Hawks Football Club.
+Academies at Forest Hill College conduct training sessions every morning from approximately 9:00 to 10:00.

 In addition to sports, Forest Hill College is among the first schools to offer a 21st-century STEAM Academy, providing students with opportunities in Science, Technology, Engineering, Arts, and Mathematics.